 How To Get Started With Test Driven Development Today

 This process has a lot of different benefits such as simpler designs, more test coverage, and improved code quality.
-It provides a structure for developers to operate within that can often yields useful coding standards.
-If a team adopts TDD than all developers write tests for the code they write.
+It provides a structure for developers to operate within that can often yield useful coding standards.
+If a team adopts TDD then all developers write tests for the code they write.

-But if you are completely new to TDD, than getting started with it can be fuzzy.
+But if you are completely new to TDD, then getting started with it can be fuzzy.
 It turns out that it is quite simple to get started.

 Dip Your Toes Into TDD

-In the ideal world, all features have the exact expected behavior ahead of time.
+In the ideal world, all features have their expected behavior ahead of time.
 But in reality, product managers change their minds, use cases shift, and expected behaviors shift with them.
 This adds a twist to TDD that can be frustrating at first.